bitwarden/help/_articles/account/vault-timeout.md

   Locking your Vault will maintain Vault data on the device.
 You will only be prompted to enter your Master Password to decrypt your Vault, however no [Two-step Login]({% link _articles/two-step-login/setup-two-step-login.md %}) method will be required to unlock your Vault.

   Bitwarden client applications don't need to be online to unlock.

+{% callout warning %}
+Due to the storage and reference of your decryption keys, using the Browser refresh button on the Web Vault will cause it to lock.
+{% endcallout %}

 - **Log Out**.

   Logging Out of your Vault completely removes all Vault data from your device, and will therefore require you to re-authenticate to access your Vault.
 You will be required to enter your Email Address, Master Password, and any enabled [Two-step Login]({% link _articles/two-step-login/setup-two-step-login.md %}) method in order to access your Vault.